Identifying the Context Shift between Test Benchmarks and Production Data: Addressing Robustness with Human Intuition and Expertise

-Frameworks like \textit{Data Statements for Natural Language Processing}~\cite{bender2018data}, \textit{The Dataset Nutrition Label}~\cite{holland2018dataset}, \textit{Model Cards for Model Reporting}~\cite{mitchell2019model}, \textit{Datasheets for Datasets}~\cite{gebru2021datasheets}, \textit{Closing the AI accountability gap}~\cite{raji_ai_2021}, \textit{The Ethical Pipeline for Healthcare Model Development}~\cite{chen_ethical_2020}, and \textit{The Clinician and Dataset Shift in Artificial Intelligence}~\cite{finlayson_clinician_2021} offer guidance for breaking down the data generating process into relevant component parts to identify potential dimensions on which context shift could lead to performance changes from a test benchmark to production environments.
-Likewise, meta-frameworks offer guidance for ensuring data documentation frameworks are useful and actionable~\cite{heger2022understanding}.
 As a heuristic for human-centered machine learning applications, teams of conscientious, creative, and skilled model developers, data engineers, and subject matter experts may find it useful to identify a first-order, non-exhaustive list of dimensions on which context shift is likely to occur.
-This list of dimensions largely depends on the context and the degree to which data are subjective, representative, and missing~\cite{mullainathan_does_2017}.
-Recent examples of important contextual dimensions on machine learning tasks include skin color in face recognition~\cite{buolamwini2018gender} and dermatology diagnosis~\cite{groh_evaluating_2021, daneshjou2022disparities}, background scenery for affect recognition~\cite{kosti_context_2019}, number of people in a video for deepfake detection~\cite{groh_deepfake_2022}, number of chronic illnesses for algorithmic healthcare risk prediction~\cite{obermeyer_dissecting_2019}, data artifacts like surgical markings~\cite{winkler_association_2019} or clinically irrelevant labels~\cite{oakden-rayner_hidden_2020} for medical diagnosis classification, and patients' self reports of pain for quantifying severity of knee osteoarthritis~\cite{pierson_algorithmic_2021}.
-Helpful questions that may guide the identification of potential context shifts in complex, human-centered machine learning applications include (and are not limited to): who are represented in the data and as annotators of the data, when and where is the data collected, how do social, geographical, temporal, technological, aesthetic, financial incentives and other idiosyncrasies influence the creation of the data, and why the data is curated as it is.
+This list of dimensions depends largely on the context and the degree to which the data are subjective, representative, and missing~\cite{mullainathan_does_2017}.
+In ethnographic interviews with machine learning engineers, researchers find that engineers often address changes in context with ``elaborate rule-based guardrails to avoid incorrect outputs''~\cite{shankar2022}.
+Recent examples of semantically meaningful dimensions that have been demonstrated as useful for evaluating robustness in applied machine learning include skin color in face recognition~\cite{buolamwini2018gender} and dermatology diagnosis~\cite{groh_evaluating_2021, daneshjou2022disparities}, background scenery for affect recognition~\cite{kosti_context_2019}, number of people in a video for deepfake detection~\cite{groh_deepfake_2022}, number of chronic illnesses for algorithmic healthcare risk prediction~\cite{obermeyer_dissecting_2019}, data artifacts like surgical markings~\cite{winkler_association_2019} or clinically irrelevant labels~\cite{oakden-rayner_hidden_2020} for medical diagnosis classification, patients' self reports of pain for quantifying severity of knee osteoarthritis~\cite{pierson_algorithmic_2021}, and image similarity characteristics for pathologists to disambiguate between machine learning and user errors~\cite{cai_human-centered_2019}.